kaizen-ai/kaizenflow/documentation/general/zenhub.md

 - All issues (including non-master Epics) should belong to either Master Epic
 - Master Epics can be granulated to smaller Epics
   - Ex.: NLP - RP skateboard
-  - Their title should follow the pattern: "XYZ - ", where XYZ is a master Epic tilte
+  - Their title should follow the pattern: "XYZ - ", where XYZ is a master Epic title

 ### Non-master Epics